Russia says it will scale back near Kyiv as talks progress

 “There is what Russia says and there is what Russia does, and we’re focused on the latter,” Blinken said in Morocco.
 “And what Russia is doing is the continued brutalization of Ukraine.”

-Even as negotiators from the two sides assembled in Istanbul, Russian President Vladimir Putin’s forces hit an oil depot in western Ukraine late Monday and blasted a gaping hole Tuesday morning in a nine-story government administration building in the southern port city of Mykolaiv.
-At least seven people were killed in that attack, Ukrainian President Volodymyr Zelenskyy said.
+Even as negotiators gathered, Russian President Vladimir Putin’s forces blasted a gaping hole in a nine-story government administration building in a strike on the southern port city of Mykolaiv, killing at least 12 people, emergency authorities said.
+The search for more bodies in the rubble continued.

 “It’s terrible.
 They waited for people to go to work” before striking the building, said regional governor Vitaliy Kim.
 “I overslept.
 I’m lucky.”

-Fomin said Moscow has decided to “fundamentally … cut back military activity in the direction of Kyiv and Chernihiv” to “increase mutual trust and create conditions for further negotiations.”
-He did not immediately spell out what that would mean in practical terms.

-Ukraine’s military said it has noted withdrawals of some forces around Kyiv and Chernihiv.
-Pentagon spokesman John Kirby told CNN “we haven’t seen anything to corroborate” reports of Russia pulling back significant forces from around Kyiv.
-“But what we have seen over the last couple of days is they have stopped trying to advance on Kyiv.”
+Ukraine’s military said it has noted withdrawals of some Russian forces around Kyiv and Chernihiv.
+Pentagon spokesman John Kirby told CNN the U.S. hasn’t seen anything to corroborate a significant pullback from the capital, “but what we have seen over the last couple of days is they have stopped trying to advance on Kyiv.”

-Rob Lee, a military expert at the U.S.-based Foreign Policy Research Institute, tweeted: “This sounds like more of an acknowledgment of the situation around Kyiv where Russia’s advance has been stalled for weeks and Ukrainian forces have had recent successes.
+Rob Lee, a military expert at the U.S.-based Foreign Policy Research Institute, tweeted of the Russian announcement: “This sounds like more of an acknowledgment of the situation around Kyiv where Russia’s advance has been stalled for weeks and Ukrainian forces have had recent successes.
 Russia doesn’t have the forces to encircle the city.”

 The meeting in Istanbul was the first time negotiators from Russia and Ukraine talked face-to-face in two weeks.
-Earlier talks, held in person in Belarus or by video, made no progress toward ending the more than month-long war that has killed thousands and driven over 10 million Ukrainians from their homes, including almost 4 million who have fled the country.
+Earlier talks were held in person in Belarus or by video.

+Among other things, the Kremlin has demanded all along that Ukraine drop any hope of joining NATO.

 Ukraine said it would also be willing to hold talks over a 15-year period on the future of the Crimean Peninsula, seized by Russia in 2014.